mlavagniUT/elk-project/README.md

 Only the Jump Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 IP Address: 70.121.84.241

-Machines within the network can only be accessed by _Ansible container__.
+Machines within the network can only be accessed by Ansible container.
 -Which machine did you allow to access your ELK VM?
 My local Machine What was its IP address?
 70.121.84.241

 A summary of the access policies in place can be found in the table below.